ESMValGroup/ESMValTool/tests/test_diagnostics/doc_testing.rst

 * ensure that the different software components (backend, diagnostics, plotting) results in correct results

 The following figure shows how testing integrates in the overall software development workflow.
+After a new feature has been implemented, tests should ensure that the altered code of the feature branch does not cause conflicts with the original version of the code.
+Once tests have passed sucessfully, the feature branch can be merged into the development or master branch.

 .. figure:: testing_workflow.png